 The Spray Pod 1.0 is the standard in the growing portable spray foam equipment market as it is very flexible and user friendly.
 Select from any one of the Sealant Technologies spray foam systems, the patent pending AireBarrier or just about any two component ( 1:1 ) chemical which needs pressure and heat develop the blending system.
-You can also choose from any of our portable Graco spray foam machines or if you are just starting out, look at the CPDS spray machine.

 The Spray Pod 1.0 is perfect for those who have projects at large complexes and are looking for a way to significantly reduce their energy useage.
-Whether there is a little or a lot of work, the Spray Pod 1.0 allows anyone to do regular maintenance projects quickly so that the building can be put back into production rapidly.
+Whether there is a little or a lot of work, the Spray Pod 1.0 allows contractors to do regular maintenance projects quickly so that the building can be put back into production rapidly.
 This patented system allows it to operate as a production machine that is multitasking.
 The Spray Pod 1.0 can apply spray foam, spray sealants or many combinations of coatings.

 The Spray Pod 1.0 offers a portable spray foam insulation machine that is designed specifically for delivering closed cell form or open cell foam.
 This spray machine combines the power and portability of our patented Spray Pod 1.0 which allows any operation to have a one man or small crew to do the work.
 The possibilities are endless as to how to use this system because now it is possible to do those small to medium sized projects which most spray operations avoid.